rogermparent/gatsby-plugin-taxonomies/README.md

 #### Fields

-- **key**: The string this Taxonomy's config was store under.
-This is the primary way to link to and access any particular Taxonomy.
+- **taxonomyPagePath:** The path to the Taxonomy's index page ("/**tags**")

+- **termPagePath:** Each Term page is prefixed with this ("/**tags**/tag")

+- **key:** The key this Taxonomy is listed under in config.

-- **terms**: A list of all unique Terms that Values have under this Taxonomy.
+- **terms:** A list of all Terms under this Taxonomy.

-- **indexSlug**: The optional string used as a slug for this Taxonomy's index page.

-- **termSlug**: The optional string used as a slug prepended to each Term page's path (probably the singular form of the Taxonomy's name).
+  - **totalCount:** The number of Terms in the Taxonomy.

+  - **edges:** A wrapper around the listed Terms

+    - **count:** The amount of Values under the listed Term

+    - **term:** A foreign-key relation to the Term node.

-### TaxonomyTermSet
+### TaxonomyTerm

-This node type serves as a link between a `Taxonomy` node and a Value, and also stores the processed Terms from the Value.
+This type represents a single Taxonomy term (e.g. a tag, or a category)

 #### Fields

+- **taxonomy:** A foreign-key relation to this node's parent Taxonomy.
+- **slug:** The result of running `slugify` on this term.
+Used as the canonical name.
+- **label:** The human-readable name for this Term.
+Can be specified in the options, but falls back to the original string for first non-redirected instance of this Term on a Value.
+- **labelledFromRedirect:** Indicates if the `label` field was created from a redirect.
+Mostly for internal use.

+### TaxonomyValueTerm

+This type serves as a link between a Term and a Value (the node being put in a Taxonomy) These are useful as a Type-neutral way to query for things like "all nodes with Term X".

+#### Fields

+- **label:** The original string put on the Value
+- **parent:** A foreign-key relation to the Value.
+Query for its fields with a Fragment.
+- **taxonomy:** A foreign-key relation to the Term's Taxonomy.
+- **term:** A foreign-key relation to the Term.
+You can find the slug and site-wide label here.

+### TaxonomyValueTerms

+This is a convenience Type that has resolvers to get all Terms on a Value in a more accessible way.
+One is made for each Node that has Terms.

+#### Fields

-- **taxonomy**: A direct link to the `Taxonomy` node.
+- **parent:** A foreign-key relation to the Value

-- **value**: A direct link to the node of the Value in question.
-This could be any type, and in the case of multiple resolvers may hold different node types which necessitate conditional queries.
+- **termsByTaxonomy:** A convenience resolver that lists all Terms on a Value, separated by Taxonomy.

-- **terms**: A list of all processed Terms from this node's Value
+  - **[taxonomy key]:** A list of the Terms of a particular Taxonomy on this Node.
+There will be one for each Taxonomy under the Taxonomy's key.
+    - **label:** The Term's original string
+    - **slug:** The Term's slugified string